-- Become a vehicle of peace, love, and service for the child and others: - Become focused, grounded, and live blissfully in the present; - Monitor self-talk and practice gratitude for everyday lessons; - Practice self-compassion and dignity, as this will facilitate empathy, tolerance, and consideration towards others, especially the baby; - Work with a registered prenatal nutritionist who will recommend life-enhancing foods; - Work with a lactation specialist who will recommend relevant practices; - In-utero-development guidance; - Developmental parenting education throughout the baby's first year of life; - Parallel parenting education (i.e., mom's past and baby's development will unfold side by side); - Awareness of the ghosts (i.e., the legacies of trauma) in the baby's nursery; - Attentiveness to her own attachment wounds: - Multigenerational identification of strengths, dysfunctions, and re-enactment prevention; - Bonding (mom to womb baby) and attachment genograms; - Attachment repair, if needed; - Play assessment, education, modeling, and practice; - Humor, as a healing tool. - EMDR Therapy
+- Become a vehicle of peace, love, and service for the child and others - Become focused, grounded, and live blissfully in the present - Monitor self-talk and practice gratitude for everyday lessons - Practice self-compassion and dignity, facilitating empathy, tolerance, and consideration towards others, especially the baby - Work with a registered prenatal nutritionist who will recommend lifeenhancing foods - Work with a lactation specialist to learn relevant practices - In-utero-development guidance - Developmental parenting education throughout the baby's first year of life - Parallel parenting education (i.e., mom's past and baby's development will unfold side by side) - Awareness of the ghosts (i.e., the legacies of trauma) in the baby's nursery - Attentiveness to her own attachment wounds - Multigenerational identification of strengths, dysfunctions, and reenactment prevention - Bonding (mom to womb baby) and attachment genograms - Attachment repair, if needed - Play assessment, education, modeling, and practice

+- Humor as a healing tool - EMDR Therapy

-With a few yet important prenatal and perinatal additions and adaptations, the EMDR model offers a very effective, trauma-informed treatment for the mother and her in utero baby.
+With a few yet important prenatal and perinatal additions and adaptations, the EMDR model offers a very effective, trauma-informed treatment for the mother and her in-utero baby.
 EMDR therapy strives to achieve trait (permanent) versus state (temporary) change.
-It accomplishes this by reprocessing the originating trauma linked to the presenting symptoms, and thus goes beyond symptom reduction.
+It accomplishes this by reprocessing the originating trauma linked to the presenting symptoms and thus goes beyond symptom reduction.

-The recommended therapist for this task needs to be a licensed psychotherapist who is EMDR trained by the EMDR Institute, or the Humanitarian Assisted Program (HAP), or by an EMDR International Association (EMDRIA) approved entity.
-Optimally, the pre- and perinatal therapist will be certified in EMDR by EMDRIA.
-Such trainings are rigorous and educational updates are enforced.
+The recommended therapist for this task needs to be a licensed psychotherapist who is EMDR trained by the EMDR Institute, the Humanitarian Assisted Program (HAP), or by an EMDR International Association (EMDRIA) approved entity.
+Optimally, the prenatal and perinatal therapists will be certified in EMDR by EMDRIA.
+Such trainings are rigorous, and educational updates are enforced.
 In addition to pre- and perinatal therapy experience, preparation and education are crucial as the EMDR clinician is expected to practice within her/his scope of clinical training and practice.